Pesticides and Your Health

 Several studies in the last year have found that pesticides increase your risk of developing Parkinson's significantly.
 At the University of California, their study found that a pesticide called maneb increases your risk of developing Parkinson's by 75 percent.
 When more than 90,000 licensed pesticide applicators and their spouses were followed closely, their risk of developing Parkinson's was found to be 2.5 times higher, and a study in the Archives of Neurology found that you're twice as likely to develop Parkinson's if you use pesticides.

 Pesticides are a primary endocrine/hormone disruptor.
-An endocrine or hormone disruptor is a chemical that impedes normal functioning of the endocrine and hormone systems by attaching to the receptor sites.
+An endocrine or hormone disruptor is a chemical that impedes the normal functioning of the endocrine and hormone systems by attaching to the receptor sites.

 The endocrine system includes the hypothalamus, pituitary, thyroid, parathyroid, adrenals, pineal body, pancreas and the reproductive organs.
 It plays a vital role in practically every function in the body and works in conjunction with the nervous system.

 Xenoestrogens are a particularly damaging subclass of hormone/endocrine disruptors.
-In some instances they mimic hormones like estrogen, while in other instances it disrupts the way they are produced or function in the body.
+In some instances, they mimic hormones like estrogen, while in other instances it disrupts the way they are produced or function in the body.

 When the endocrine system is disrupted it leads to a variety of debilitating health conditions like low or high blood sugar, adrenal disorders, hypothyroidism, inability to handle stress, infertility, endometriosis, addiction, depression, anxiety, weight gain and obesity, insomnia or sleep problems, sexual disorders like low sex drive and erectile dysfunction, hormone imbalances, low sperm count, hyperactivity, increased cholesterol and many more.

-Here's some other related articles you'll want to read on the dangers of pesticides:
+Here are some other related articles you'll want to read on the dangers of pesticides:

 According to the World Health Organization between 1 million and 25 million people suffer with pesticide poisoning each year.
 It is estimated that as many as 20,000 people in the US will develop cancer each year from the residue of pesticide on their food.